 Review: Guinness EIS

-Asset-backed EIS are perennially popular with investors.
-This latest tranche of investment for Guinness EIS seeks £10 million to invest in a diverse range of asset-rich businesses, including a fine-wine merchant, crematoria and children's nurseries.
+This latest tranche of investment for Guinness EIS seeks £25 million to invest in a diverse range of non-correlated businesses, including hydroponics, electric vehicle charging and a restaurant chain.

-- Second asset-backed tranche of investment from established EIS manager Guinness
+- Latest tranche of investment from established EIS manager Guinness - closes 23 Feb for investment this tax year

 - £1.25 per £1 invested target after 4-5 years (not guaranteed)

-Guinness Asset Management is a specialist fund manager with approximately £90 million invested in EIS funds and particular skills in the asset-backed energy sector, both quoted and unquoted.
-Five key people, including Edward Guinness and Shane Gallwey, work in the asset backed team, which manages the sustainable infrastructure investments (IHT and EIS) and this EIS.
+Guinness Asset Management is a specialist fund manager with assets under management of approximately £1.1 billion and approximately £120 million invested in EIS.
+Six key people, including Edward Guinness and Shane Gallwey, work in the Guinness EIS team, which manages the sustainable infrastructure investments (IHT and EIS) and this generalist EIS.

 The management team has identified a range of businesses in the above areas.
 These include: